 - blank face

 It can be helpful to remember that at the core of a trauma experience – is a loss of control.
-If children could stop their abuse, or the removal from their mother – then they would.
+If children could stop their abuse, then they would.
 Traumatised children become experts at regaining the very control that they lost.
 Controlling behaviours often cause big challenges for adults.
 While the child does not know it, they are so often trying to resolve their primal feeling of being helpless in a punishing world.

 A teacher pauses as he goes to write Miranda’s “Health and Human Development‟ semester report.
 For most students reports flowed easily for him but with the lack of submitted work and a large amount of absences he noticed next to Miranda’s name in his attendance book he found himself struggling to find words for her.
 When he thought about her, the picture in his mind was of a shrunken, head lowered young person, hunched down in her chair at the back of the classroom.
 He found her really hard to read and he realised he had never seen her really smile like other kids.
 He recalled a difficult moment that occurred some time ago when he called upon her to answer a question after showing a sex education video to the class and how response-less she had been, just vacantly sitting there, face blank and slumped down in her chair.
 He had quickly called upon another student as he had felt a sense of disconnect and awkwardness.
 He felt a bit exasperated when he thought about her and didn’t know what to do with her, how to engage her, nothing seemed to touch her.
 From what he understood Miranda was involved quite a bit with the school counsellor and he imagined she had a difficult home life.
 He wasn’t sure about the best way to teach Miranda, but he knew something needed to change as presently not much was getting through to her.